EAST HANNINGFIELD PRE-SCHOOL LOCAL OFFER FOR CHILDREN WITH SPECIAL EDUCATIONAL NEEDS AND/OR DISABILITIES (SEND)

 Who to contact for further information

-If you would like to find out more about the support provided for children with SEND , please contact our Supervisor, Serene Brown, or SENCO supervisor, Sara Cooper by ringing our setting during any morning on 07732 951613, or by email to firstname.lastname@example.org.
-Alternatively further information about our setting, including our Local Offer, can be found on our website www.easthanningfieldpreschool.org.uk.
+If you would like to find out more about the support provided for children with SEND , please contact our Supervisor, Diane Batt or a SENCO supervisor, by ringing our setting during any morning on 07732 951613, or by email to firstname.lastname@example.org.
+Alternatively further information about our setting, including our Local Offer, can be found on our website .